 Starting in our home city of Philadelphia, we researched the best donut places in cities as far south as Miami all the way to the country’s opposite corner in Seattle.
 When it came to eating donuts on our American road trip, the only limits were set by our stomach space and belt notches.

 During our ambitious road trip, we started mornings with donuts and coffee but we didn’t stop there.
 We also ate donuts with fried chicken for lunch and as afternoon snacks.
 Posting colorful photos on Instagram motivated us to eat more and more donuts in various shapes, sizes and flavors in between meals featuring some of the country’s most iconic foods.

 Donuts have a come a long way from the old fashioned, glazed and jelly varieties that were a staple of our youth.
-Now, it’s entirely possible to enjoy flavors as varied as grapefruit, bacon and Froot Loops – and that’s exactly what we did during our two months on the road.
+Now, it’s entirely possible to enjoy flavors as varied as Grapefruit, Maple Bacon and Froot Loops – and that’s exactly what we did during our two months on the road.